CogSciUOS/asparagus/report/chapter_4_todo.md

 >
 > &ensp; **From feature to label**  `Katha`

-The text marked `like this`show which part is thought to be where you can write about your model.
+Task distributions are marked `like this`.
+It indicates where you can write about your model/approach.
-In the following it is described which scheme to follow when writing about your approach.
+In the following, it is described which scheme to follow and which questions you should answer when writing about your approach.